The excursion steamer Harvard

-was built originally for Cleghorn brothers who used it for an excursion boat and it was always used for such and for moonlight rides around the lakes."
-"During all this period of years they have been carrying passengers on regular schedule around the lake."
+was built originally for Cleghorn brothers who used it for an excursion boat and it became well known for moonlight rides around the lakes.
+The Harvard

 originally the Arrow